 Horoscopes: Your future predicted according to your astrological sign

-A baby born today has a Sun in Capricorn and a Moon in Scorpio.
+A baby born today has a Sun and Moon in Capricorn if born before 3:32 a.m.
+(ET).
+Afterward, the Moon will be in Aquarius.

 The Stars Show the Kind of Day You’ll Have: 5-Dynamic; 4-Positive; 3-Average; 2-So-so; 1-Difficult